Blendify/blender-manual/trunk/blender_docs/manual/addons/io_stl.rst

 Usage
 =====

-Use the operator to import ASCII or binary stl-files, you can select multiples files.
+Use the operator to import ASCII or binary STL-files, you can select multiple files at once.
-For exporting you can select multiples objects and they will be exported as an single STL file.
+For exporting you can select multiple objects and they will be exported as a single STL-file.
 You can select between ASCII/binary file format (binary is more compact).
 You can also choose to enable or disable the modifiers during the export.